Faecal Occult Blood Testing (FIT)

 - You will be informed if the patient does not complete the test within 2 weeks

-- A patient with a positive test should be referred using the existing Colorectal 2 Week Rule
+- A patient with a positive test should then be referred using the existing Lower GI 2 Week Rule

-- Faecal immunochemical tests detect human globin by means of an antibody-based assay.
+- FIT detect human globin by means of an antibody-based assay.

 - The FIT sampling technique is simpler and easier to collect compared to that of original guaiac-based FOBT (gFOBT)

 - Only ONE sample is required and no dietary or medication restrictions are needed prior to the test